opentripplanner/OpenTripPlanner/ARCHITECTURE.md

    (insert, save, update and delete).
 The `Service` is usually a thin layer which delegates to the `Repository`.
 For small domains you may let the `Repository` implement the `Service` interface.
- - The `Repository` may or may not inherit from the `DomainService` interface.
-If the domain service is a simple domain model with few specialized business methods you may save a few lines of code this way.

 > **Note!** The above is the goal, the current package structure needs cleanup.